lorenzocapp/adapop/README.md

 ### Simulation pipeline
 1. `data_generation.R`
-Generate all simulated dataset and save to *data* folder.
+Generate all simulated dataset and save the synthetic data to *data* folder.
 Requires `scenarios.R` that contains all dependent populations' scenarios considered in the numerical experiments.

 2. `master_inla_simulations.R`